Task

 onErr : Task a b, (b -> Task a c) -> Task a c

-Take the error value from a given Task
+Take the error value from a given Task and use that to generate a new Task.

 # Prints "Something went wrong!" to standard error if `canFail` fails. canFail |> Task.onErr \_ -> Stderr.line "Something went wrong!"